Gulf Air: 2006–2009: full ownership by Bahrain

 The new summer schedule commencing 28 April 2006 saw the complete withdrawal from Abu Dhabi as a hub, following the decision on 13 September 2005 by the Emirate of Abu Dhabi to withdraw from Gulf Air and establish UAE flag carrier Etihad Airways.
 Gulf Air changed its operations to a dual-hub basis between Bahrain and Muscat airports.
 The airline ran a series of advertisements in local newspapers, thanking Abu Dhabi for its contribution to Gulf Air.
-As the national carrier for the United Arab Emirates for over 35 years, it has a large customer base located in Abu Dhabi.
+As the national carrier for the United Arab Emirates for over 35 years, it had a large customer base located in Abu Dhabi.
 Gulf Air endeavoured to show continuing support for flights to Abu Dhabi from Bahrain and Muscat, connecting to the rest of the Gulf Air network, via advertisements placed in local newspapers.

 James Hogan resigned as president and chief executive officer as of 1 October 2006 (subsequently becoming CEO at rival airline Etihad).
 Ahmed Al Hammadi was named acting chief executive officer, until Swiss national André Dosé, the former chief executive officer of Crossair and Swiss International Air Lines, became CEO on 1 April 2007.
 A few days later, Dosé announced a BD310 million (US$825 million) restructuring plan.
 This included originating or terminating all flights in Bahrain; ceasing routes to Johannesburg, Dublin, Jakarta, Singapore, Hong Kong and Sydney; eliminating all Boeing 767s and Airbus A340-300s from the fleet; introducing the Airbus A321 in July 2007 and the Airbus A330-300 in 2009; and potentially terminating employment based on performance, and without regard for nationality.
 This led to some employees applying for jobs in other airlines and, in less than a month, Gulf Air lost 500 persons from its workforce, prompting the airline to rule out mass layoffs as part of its recovery plan, except for performance reasons.